 Activities at IBAs include field trips, monitoring efforts, and habitat restoration efforts.
-Volunteer citizen-science monitoring projects help to track bird populations and site condition, and to identify needed management.
+Volunteer community-science monitoring projects help to track bird populations and site condition, and to identify needed management.
 Information from this effort assists grassroots stewardship, policy initiatives, and education and outreach.

 Adopt an IBA

 By Adopting an IBA you can help identify, monitor, and conserve Important Bird Areas.
 Here’s a short list of opportunities:

 - Organize a birding field trip to IBAs in your area.